FDA Hiding Reports of Defective Medical Devices from Doctors

 The registry exemption which allows for “alternative” summary reporting seems to be a system without oversight, regulations, or public knowledge.
 The FDA has promised to remove the exemption for medical staplers but did not go so far as to say that all defective medical device reports would be made known.
 Nonetheless, without this information, patients are at risk.

-If you have been injured by a medical device or a negligent doctor, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith can help you recover damages for your injuries.
+If you have been injured by a medical device or a negligent doctor, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can help you recover damages for your injuries.
 Give us a call to set up an appointment today.